digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/encrypted_private_key_storage_aws.rst

    :language: none
    :start-after: user-manual-entry-begin: EncryptedStoreConfigDistributedDomainAwsKms
    :end-before: user-manual-entry-end: EncryptedStoreConfigDistributedDomainAwsKms

+As seen before, ``crypto.kms`` :ref:`configures AWS KMS <kms_aws_setup>`.
+Subsequently,
+``crypto.private-key-store.encryption.type = kms`` enables encrypted private key storage using a KMS.

+Finally ``crypto.private-key-store.encryption.wrapper-key-id`` is an **optional field** to specify an existing (default) KMS key to use as the encryption key.
+If left empty, Canton will create a new one.

+Supported values are:

+- Key id: `“1234abcd-12ab-34cd-56ef-1234567890ab”`
+- Key ARN (Amazon Resource Name): `“arn:aws:kms:us-east-1:1234abcd-12ab-34cd-56ef-1234567890ab”`
+- Key alias: `“alias/test-key”`

+Note that if using an existing AWS key, it should be created in the following way:

+- Key specification: `SYMMETRIC_DEFAULT <https://docs.aws.amazon.com/kms/latest/developerguide/asymmetric-key-specs.html>`_
+- Key usage: `ENCRYPT_DECRYPT <https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#symmetric-cmks>`_

+After subsequent restarts the operator does not need to specify the identifier for the wrapper key;
+Canton stores the generated wrapper key id in the database.

 .. important::
     Restoring from a database backup will require access to the wrapper keys used during the encryption of the data in the backup.